exowanderer/wanderer/README.md

 ```

 Use advanced clustering algorithms (DBSCAN) to determine the inliers vs outliers
 ```python
 dbs     = DBSCAN(n_jobs=-1, eps=0.2, leaf_size=10)
 dbsPred = dbs.fit_predict(example_wanderer_median.centering_GaussianFit)
 ```

+Check over the clusteres to see the population of each
 ```python
 dbs_options = [k for k in range(-1,100) if (dbsPred==k).sum()]
 ```